pluckyporcupine/raylib-carp/README.md

 * The `TraceLogCallback` typedef.
 * The `RAudioBuffer` struct does not have a `copy` function yet.

+As of right now, only a few structs have equality functions implemented.
+More will be added as it becomes apparent that they are needed.

-I almost definitely need to re-evaluate how structs with static-length arrays are initialized.
+I almost definitely need to re-evaluate how structs with static-length array members are initialized.

-All known potential issues should only affect 3D games.
-You should already be more than capable of creating 2D games with these bindings.
+Despite these issues, you should already be more than capable of creating 2D games with these bindings.

 ## Quirks